angular/angular/aio/content/tutorial/first-app/index.md

 ## Conceptual preview of your first Angular app

-The lessons in this tutorial create a simple Angular app that lists houses for rent and show the details of individual houses.
+The lessons in this tutorial create a simple Angular app that lists houses for rent and shows the details of individual houses.
 This app uses features that are common to many Angular apps.
 <section class="lightbox">
   <img alt="Output of heroes dashboard" src="generated/images/guide/faa/homes-app-landing-page.png">